ncase/blog/src/posts/on-depression.md

     - like your mental health grade going from F to F+, or C to C+
 - 1500mg of ≥60%-EPA Omega-3: **+0.558**
     - like your mental health grade going from F to D–, or C to B–
-- 5000 IU of Vitamin D: **+1.82**
+- 4000 IU of Vitamin D: **+0.98**
-    - like your mental health grade going from F to C–, or C to A–
+    - like your mental health grade going from F to D, or C to B

 For completeness & comparison, here's the effect size of other things on depression: